 Most Common Workplace Injuries in Utah

-Workplace injuries happen every day in Utah, affecting employees in construction, healthcare, manufacturing, transportation, retail, and office environments.
-While some injuries are minor, others can lead to long-term pain, disability, or the need for ongoing medical care.
-Understanding the most common workplace injuries in Utah helps workers stay informed, avoid accidents, and recognize when they may qualify for workers’ compensation benefits.
+Injuries on the job occur daily in Utah, impacting workers in industries like construction, healthcare, manufacturing, transportation, retail and office settings.
+While some injuries are minor, others can result in long-term pain and disability or the need for ongoing medical care.
+Knowing what the most frequent workplace injuries in the state of Utah are can help workers stay informed, avoid accidents and be aware of when they may have a right to seek benefits for workers’ compensation.

-This guide breaks down the types of injuries Utah employees experience most frequently, why they happen, and what workers should do if they’re injured on the job.
+This guide outlines common types of injuries Utah employees encounter and how they can occur, as well as what workers should do in the event an injury occurs on the job.

 1. Slip, Trip, and Fall Injuries